smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

 Complex data structures
 -----------------------

-Beside simple variables and literals,  also offers the option of composing arbitrarily complex[^10] variable structures.
+Beside simple variables and literals, SmallBASIC also offers the option of composing arbitrarily complex[^10] variable structures.
 These come in two flavours: